"All I ask is a tall ship and a star to steer her by." (John Masefield, Defiant dedication plaque)

 Size Evidence on Screen

 A master system display (MSD) of the Defiant could be seen as soon as in DS9: "The Search" (image).
+It occasionally showed up in later episodes, and even as late as in "What You Leave Behind".
 But this early MSD is exceedingly inaccurate.
 The outline of the MSD is obviously intended to correspond with the ship's hull.
 But the shape of the hull is overall much too rounded on the MSD, the nacelles are more pronounced parts than on the actual ship, whereas the deflector housing is too vaguely protruding.
 Most likely this MSD was made before the studio model was finished, maybe Mike Okuda just created it from memory.
 A corrected MSD appeared some time later in DS9: "Starship Down" (image).
 Yet, the incorrect MSD reappears, even in different colors, in a couple of episodes such as DS9: "Past Tense" and as late as in "Sacrifice of Angels".

 Usually the MSDs are practical size references, for we know that an average deck of a Starfleet ship should be 3.5m, at most 4m tall.
 The corrected Defiant MSD (image) was modified for the DS9TM and now encompasses four decks.
 Looking closely, the MSD even shows persons who are 50% as tall as once deck spacing.
 The question may crop up whether people in the 24th century shouldn't be much taller than the average 20th century adult.
 The answer is a clear-cut no for which we find evidence in numerous episodes where Starfleet personnel goes on time travel or finds survivors in cryogenic chambers.
 So we may safely presuppose that the real size of the silhouettes in the MSD is 1.8m, maybe 2m at the very most.
 This gives us deck spacings between 3.6m and 4m for the Defiant.
 Hence, if we take the height of the four distinguishable decks as the scale (parts of deck 1 are a bit lower, though), the ship's length would amount to 110m for the 3.6m-deck version and to 122m for the 4m-deck version, respectively.